Electrical Engineering (EE)

 EE 5373.
 Wireless Communication.
 (3-0) 3 Credit Hours.

-This course offers in-depth study of wireless communication systems at the physical layer, propagation modeling for wireless systems, modulation schemes used for wireless channels, diversity techniques and multiple antenna systems, and multiple access schemes used in wireless systems.
-Differential Tuition: $165.
+Prerequisite: Graduate standing or consent of instructor.
+This course offers an in-depth study of wireless communication systems, propagation modeling for wireless systems, the physical layer and modulation schemes used for wireless channels, diversity techniques, and multiple access schemes used in wireless systems.
+This course has Differential Tuition.

 EE 5403.
 Advanced Dielectric and Optoelectronic Engineering Laboratory.
 (2-4) 3 Credit Hours.

+Prerequisite: Graduate standing or consent of instructor.
 Topic 1: Principles of Dielectric Devices.
 Evaluation of capacitance devices, impedance frequency and temperature spectrum analysis, characterization of tunable dielectric microwave materials, characterization of piezoelectric devices.

 Topic 2: Principles of Optical Components and Systems.
 Lasers, photo-detectors, phase locked interferometer, electro-optical and nonlinear optic devices, optical image processing, Fourier optics, holographic recording, and photorefractive storage.